0xbow-io/Privacy-Pool-V/README.md

 ## Common Circuit Packages:

-Packages found in the common/ direcotyr include commonly used circuits sourced from Circomlib, Zk-Kit or Maci Project.
+Packages found in the common/ directory include commonly used circuits sourced from Circomlib, Zk-Kit or Maci.
 **Only the Poseidon Package has been built-up from scratch.**

 ## Core Circuit Packages: